The United States is mired in the deadliest drug epidemic it’s ever experienced.

 Since then, opioid prescription rates have declined, due in part to changes in policy and medical standards.
 But the overdose death rate has not followed suit.
 The once abundant supply of prescription opioids has been largely replaced by an influx of rampant abuse of heroin and illegally produced fentanyl, drugs that cost less, produce more intense highs and are much easier to get on the street.

-Who is most affected by the crisis?
+Who is most affected by the crises?

 Opioid addiction is no longer limited to rural areas — new research shows many suburbs and cities are now facing similar opioid abuse rates.